Reason for optimism – Austria’s life sciences are world-class

 With its combination of intellectual infrastructure, professional institutions, and high quality of life, Austria – and particularly Vienna – offers compelling reasons for researchers from around the world to conduct their work here.
 Accordingly, we are receiving an increasing number of inquiries from outstanding scientific talents eager to join us

-Excellence in Education: Austrian students begin their scientific careers on a solid foundation.
-The education system here – despite certain challenges – produces young people who are impressively well prepared for the demands of research.
-Their curiosity and dedication are on par with students at top U.S. universities.
+Austrian students begin their scientific careers on a solid foundation.
+The education system here—despite some challenges—produces young people who are impressively well prepared for the demands of research.
+Their curiosity and commitment are in no way inferior to those of students at the best U.S. universities.

-A Strong Institutional Ecosystem: Funding agencies such as the Austrian Science Fund (FWF) and the Vienna Science and Technology Fund (WWTF) operate at the highest professional standards.
-Institutions like the Austrian Academy of Sciences (ÖAW) ensure long-term stability through reliable base funding – an essential prerequisite for ambitious, curiosity-driven research.
+Funding agencies such as the Austrian Science Fund (FWF) and the Vienna Science and Technology Fund (WWTF) operate at the highest professional level.
+Institutions like the Austrian Academy of Sciences (ÖAW) provide long‑term stability through reliable base funding—an essential prerequisite for ambitious, curiosity‑driven research.

-Political and Societal Support: Research is not only an academic endeavor but also a societal mission.
-Compared to many other countries, Austrian policymakers and public institutions show strong engagement in science policy – from basic research to applied projects.
-While a degree of skepticism toward science exists, it should not obscure the fact that the vast majority of the public clearly supports scientific and intellectual work.
+Research is not only an academic task but also a societal one.
+In international comparison, Austrian politicians and public institutions are strongly engaged in science policy—from basic research to application‑oriented projects.
+Even though there is a certain skepticism toward science, that should not obscure the fact that a large majority clearly supports scientific and intellectual work.

-A Critical Mass of Excellence: Clusters such as the Vienna BioCenter or the Institute of Science and Technology Austria (ISTA) are true powerhouses of talent and infrastructure.
-These environments foster ideal conditions for interdisciplinary collaboration, career development, and family-friendly work settings – all key factors for researchers at every stage of life.
-Such ecosystems not only enable scientific excellence but also nurture a vibrant research culture.
+Clusters such as the Vienna BioCenter and the Institute of Science and Technology Austria (ISTA) are true powerhouses for talent and infrastructure.
+These environments create ideal conditions for interdisciplinary collaboration, career opportunities, and family‑friendly working conditions—all decisive factors for researchers at every stage of life.
+Such ecosystems not only enable top‑level scientific performance but also foster a vibrant research culture.

-From Basic Research to Application: These centers also successfully bridge the gap between science and industry.
-Agencies like the Austrian Research Promotion Agency (FFG) play a vital role in this process.
-Collaboration between the public and private sectors works well: translating fundamental research into start-ups here is not theoretical – it’s a lived reality.
+From basic research to application: In these centers, the bridge between science and industry succeeds as well.
+Agencies such as the Austrian Research Promotion Agency (FFG) play an important role.
+Cooperation between the public and private sectors works: translating basic research into start‑ups here is not a theory—it is lived reality.

-A City that Connects Life and Science: Vienna is consistently ranked among the most livable cities in the world – and for good reason.
-The city is cosmopolitan, culturally rich, affordable, family-friendly, and full of life.
-Add to that excellent international connectivity and a strong English-speaking research culture at leading institutions – making it a clear magnet for international talent.
+Vienna is regularly counted among the most livable cities in the world for good reason.
+The city is cosmopolitan, culturally rich, yet affordable, family‑friendly, and full of life.
+Added to this are excellent international connections and a strong English‑language research culture at leading institutions—a clear magnet for international talent.

 Of course, no system is perfect.
 Differences in institutional culture, administrative hurdles, or uneven funding landscapes persist.
-Experiences may vary by discipline.
-But what matters is to see the forest, not just the trees.
+Experiences can vary by discipline.
+But the key point is this: you have to see the forest, not just the trees.
 Over the past 20 years, Austria has undergone a quiet revolution in research.
-Today, the country plays in the international top league – particularly in life sciences and quantum physics.
+Today the country plays in the top tier internationally—especially in the life sciences and quantum physics.

 Three Nobel Prizes in recent years have had connections to Austria.
 In the life sciences, Austrian institutions – including my own institute, IMBA – significantly outperform international benchmarks.
 Our success rate for ERC grants stands at 60 percent, compared to an international average of just 13 percent.
 Per capita, Austria even surpasses Germany in ERC funding within the life sciences – a reflection not only of talent but also of excellent research conditions.
 These achievements are the result of a consistent science policy with increasing budgets in recent years.
 What matters now is to stay the course.